SketchedDoughnut/lynxy/info/github/lynxy_server.md

 [Server response key](./lynxy_server.md#server-response-key) <br>
 [Server functions key](./lynxy_server.md#server-functions-key) <br>
 [Other functions](./lynxy_server.md#other-functions)

 ***
+# Introduction
+The main part of this server acts as a database.
+There are settings you can configure before lanching the server.
+When clients connect, they can submit a username that gets associated with their info (ip, port).
+Then, other users can request the data associated with that username.
+Finally, clients are able to directly connect to each other using that information. <br>
+But this is only the foundations.
+There is other modes you can put the server into, if you want!
+Given..
+I remember to implement those features.. 😅

+***
 # Server setup
 To set up the server module, you first need to import it. <br>
 `import lynxy_server` <br>